All of our instructors have in-depth teaching and administrative experience. Please feel free to contact them.

 Carolyn Hall received her BA from Bates College and her MEd with emphasis in special education from the University of Vermont.
 She has 34 years experience in PreK-8 schools, as a classroom teacher, special educator, enrichment coordinator, and school librarian.
 After retiring from public schools, Carolyn ran a family literacy project in the Midcoast area.
 She also initiated the development of the Chickadee Award, Maine’s Children’s Choice Picture Book Award.
 She has eleven years of experience in teaching literacy-related professional development classes in Maine.

-Melissa Dubovik teaches Mathematics at Sanford High School.
-She has taught basic math up to Adult Learners throughout the district.
-Over the past fours years, she has completed her Master’s degree and worked with the district to begin implementation of Standards Based Education including the Community Leadership Community and Nellie Mae work.
-Melissa enjoys learning and implementing change within her own classroom including Flipping the Classroom.
-In her free time she enjoys reading a good book and going to the beach.
+Melissa Dubovik teaches Mathematics at Thornton Academy.
+She has taught basic math up to Pre-Calculus.
+Over the past six years, she has completed her C.A.G.S. program through Saint Joseph’s College.
+Melissa enjoys learning and implementing change within her own classroom including flipping the classroom through technology.
+For the past six years, she has also been able to team up and co-teach a STEM program to freshmen.
+In her free time she enjoys reading a good book, gardening, and going to the beach.

 Faculty: Early Childhood Education